 Velay, X., 2004.
 Analysis of the conform process: a specific form of aluminium extrusion.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: